danielgogozan/spotlight/README.md

 # spotlight
 Spotlight is a news app that provides means of searching and filtering news.

-The app has been build mainly to exercise both Alamofire and Combine technologies alongside with Keychain and Core Data.
+The app has been built mainly to exercise both Alamofire and Combine technologies alongside with Keychain and Core Data.

 # Technical requirements